Are you making the most of your company’s sustainability reporting?

 The EU taxonomy for sustainable activities and the EU Corporate Social Reporting Directive (CSRD) are placing new demands on companies’ annual reports that have already started affecting many organisations.
 While the hunt for new sustainability data is on, many people overlook the huge potential these data hold.
 Why not use these numbers more purposefully as a catalyst for your sustainable impact and growth?
 Your organisation’s sustainability performance data can help you tap into wider opportunities if you dig them out of your annual report and breathe life into them.

 EU taxonomy.
 CSRD.
 ESG factors.
 Annual reports.
 Sustainability indicators.
-If you are still reading this article, you are likely to be aware of the growing focus on EU’s new sustainability reporting standards, which makes your customers and investors inquire in new ways about your organisation´s sustainability performance and data.
+If you are still reading this article, you are most likely aware of the growing focus on the EU’s new sustainability reporting standards, which makes your customers and investors enquire in new ways about your organisation’s sustainability performance and data.

 At first glance, you would probably rather avoid having these kinds of complex and technical reporting obligations and assignments ending up on your desk, as they are often viewed as troublesome, and tedious.
-This is exactly why many people overlook the huge potential that the sustainability data hold for them!
+This is exactly why many people overlook the huge potential that sustainability data holds for them!

 Waiting or proactive?
 Now is the time to act